atrep123/dmx-512-controller/PRD.md

 # Planning Guide

-A mobile-first DMX 512 lighting controller application that allows users to control stage lighting fixtures, create scenes, and manage multiple DMX universes through an intuitive touch interface.
+A mobile-first DMX 512 lighting controller web application optimized for Android and iOS devices that allows users to control stage lighting fixtures, create scenes, and manage multiple DMX universes through an intuitive touch interface.
+Works as a Progressive Web App (PWA) that can be installed on mobile devices for an app-like experience.

 **Experience Qualities**:
 1. **Tactile** - Controls should feel responsive and physical, like operating a real lighting console with immediate visual feedback